gnl00/notes/db/PostgreSQL/PostgreSQL.md

 User=postgres
 Group=postgres

-# PID file
-PIDFile=/var/lib/postgresql/repmgrd.pid

-# Location of repmgr conf file:
-Environment=REPMGRDCONF=/etc/repmgr.conf
-Environment=PIDFILE=/var/lib/postgresql/repmgrd.pid

 # Where to send early-startup messages from the server
 # This is normally controlled by the global default set by systemd
 # StandardOutput=syslog
-ExecStart=/usr/bin/repmgrd -f ${REPMGRDCONF} -p ${PIDFILE} -d --verbose ExecStop=/usr/bin/kill -TERM $MAINPID ExecReload=/usr/bin/kill -HUP $MAINPID
+ExecStart=/usr/bin/repmgrd -f /etc/repmgr.conf -p /tmp/repmgrd.pid -d --verbose
+ExecStop=/usr/bin/kill `cat /tmp/repmgrd.pid`
+PrivateTmp=false
 # Give a reasonable amount of time for the server to start up/shut down
 TimeoutSec=300